Using Mindfulness to Cope with Trauma

 What is Trauma Bonding?

 Trauma bonding is a psychological response to abuse.
 It occurs when the abused person forms an unhealthy bond with the person who abuses them.
-Essentially, they are the dysfunctional attachments that occur in the presence of danger, shame or exploitation committed by an abuser.
+Essentially, they are the dysfunctional attachments that occur in the presence of danger, shame, or exploitation committed by an abuser.

-What are Symptoms of Trauma Bonds?
+What are the Symptoms of Trauma Bonds?

 1. Obsessing/ Difficulty controlling obsessive thoughts about people who have caused harm even if they are long gone